carbonplan/ndpyramid/docs/schema.md

 ...
 ```

 Note the quadrupling of the number of chunks as zoom level increases.
-This, combined with the global extent of individual levels and specific projection, allows inference of the placement of chunks on a map based on the chunk index.
+This, combined with the global extent of individual levels and specific projection, allows inference of the placement of chunks on a web map based on the chunk index.

 Metadata about the pyramids is stored in the `multiscales` attribute of the Xarray DataTree or Zarr store: